cahute/cahute/docs/topics/features/systems.rst

 details.

 Cahute currently supports Win32 starting from `Windows 2000`_ (NT 5.0), for both the UCRT and MSVCRT runtimes.
+See :ref:`internals-topic-win32` for more information.

 .. _feature-topic-system-win32-drivers: